joeycortez42/MP-Select-Mini-Web/README.md

 ## Overview

 Upgrade the Malyan M200 or the Monoprice Select Mini's V1 Web UI and enable faster Wi-Fi file uploads automatically.
-For V2, download the [V2 branch](https://github.com/nokemono42/MP-Select-Mini-Web/tree/v2).

 Note: Requires UI Controller firmware version 42 or greater to enable a custom Web UI.